Wilmington massacre: White supremacist commentaries

-However, many whites were appalled at the suggestion of consensual sex between black men and white women.
-Within 48 hours, white supremacists, aided by newspapers across the South, used Manly's words—though reprinting incendiary distortions of them—as a championing catalyst for their cause.
-Waddell, and other orators, began inciting white citizens with sexualized images of black men, insinuating black men's uncontrollable lust for white women, running newspaper stories and delivering speeches of "black beasts" who threatened to deflower white women.
+However, it was published and some whites were appalled at the suggestion of consensual sex between black men and white women.
+White supremacists, aided by newspapers across the South, then used Manly's words—though reprinting incendiary distortions of them—as a championing catalyst for their cause.
+Waddell and other orators incited excitement among white citizens by portraying sexualized images of black men, insinuating black men's uncontrollable lust for white women, running newspaper stories and delivering speeches of "black beasts" who threatened to deflower white women.

-Following the coup, Felton would later say of Manly:
+A few days after the coup, Felton would say of Manly:

-Prior to this editorial, The Daily Record had been considered "a very creditable colored paper" throughout the state, that had attracted subscriptions and advertising from blacks and whites alike.
+Before this editorial, The Daily Record had been considered "a very creditable colored paper" throughout the state, that had attracted subscriptions and advertising from blacks and whites alike.
 However, after the editorial, white advertisers withdrew their support from the paper, crippling its income.
 Manly's landlord, M. J. Heyer, then evicted him.
-For his own safety, Manly was forced to relocate his press in the middle of the night.
-He and supporters moved his entire press from the corner of Water Street and Princess Street to a frame building on Seventh Street between Ann and Nun.
+For his own safety, Manly relocated his press in the middle of the night.
+He and supporters moved his entire press from an office at the corner of Water Street and Princess Street to a frame building on Seventh Street between Ann and Nun.
 He had planned to move to Love and Charity Hall (aka Ruth Hall), on South Seventh Street, but it declined to take him as a tenant because his presence would have greatly increased the building's insurance rate.
-Black pastors asked their congregations to step in and purchase subscriptions to help keep Manly's newspaper solvent, which many black women agreed to do, as they deemed Manly's paper to be the "one medium that has stood up for our rights when others have forsaken us."
+Black pastors asked their congregations to step in and purchase subscriptions to help keep Manly's newspaper solvent, which many black women agreed to do, as they deemed Manly's paper to be the "one medium that has stood up for our rights when others have forsaken us".